+'''

+struct TimeRepresentation

+{

+UInteger32 seconds:

+UInteger32 nanoseconds:

+UInteger16 fractional nanoseconds:

+}

+Where:

-''' struct TimeRepresentation { UInteger32 seconds: UInteger32 nanoseconds: UInteger16 fractional nanoseconds: } Where: The seconds field is the least significant 32 bits of the seconds field of the IEEE 1588 data type Timestamp.
-The nanoseconds field is the nanoseconds field of the IEEE 1588 data type Timestamp.
+The seconds field is the least significant 32 bits of the seconds

+field of the IEEE 1588 data type Timestamp.

+The nanoseconds field is the nanoseconds field of the IEEE 1588 data

+type Timestamp.
 The nanoseconds field is always less than 10^{+9}.

-The fractional nanoseconds field shall be any fraction of a nanosecond provided by the timestamp mechanism of the IEEE 1588 clock.
-Note that in the IEEE 1588 on-the-wire communication used for synchronizing clocks, this information will be contained in the correctionField.
-The application interface to the local clock may or may not present fractional nanosecond information.
-If none is provided then this field shall be zero.
-These fields shall be marshaled into their on-the-wire format in the following order: seconds, nanoseconds, fractional nanoseconds. '''
+The fractional nanoseconds field shall be any fraction of a

+nanosecond provided by the timestamp mechanism of the IEEE 1588

+clock.
+Note that in the IEEE 1588 on-the-wire communication used for

+synchronizing clocks, this information will be contained in the

+correctionField.
+The application interface to the local clock may or

+may not present fractional nanosecond information.
+If none is

+provided then this field shall be zero.

+These fields shall be marshaled into their on-the-wire format in the

 '''

+'''

 For example:

 +2.0 seconds is represented by seconds = 0x00000002 and nanoseconds =

 +0x00000000

 -2.0 seconds is represented by seconds = 0x00000002 and nanoseconds =

 0x80000000

-+2.000000001 seconds by seconds = 0x00000002 and nanoseconds =

-0x00000001

 '''